ZviKnoll/-IPC---Incremental-Potential-Contact/Progress Report.md

 Trying different tests, it seems the problem is with the mesh I make.
 When I made an .msh file using pymesh, the functions worked like they should. (~1 Hr.)
 Found documentation that describe the diffrences between GMSH to msh.
 In order to create GMSH need to do the following:
 Use Blender to merge the 2 stl's elements -> Export the merged element as obj -> use gmsh lib to generete the gmsh mesh file. (~3 Hr.)

+## Week 03-08/09:
+I thought other solution.
+Use both software, Blender and GMSH UI.
+With Blender Merge the object Then, open it with GMSH and save as msh file.
+The first try failed with the error "Invalid Size".
+First thought that the object is too complex.
+Probably, it not just it.
+In the example objects there are many object way more complex like the armadilo219K.
+So, I used Blender to reduce the complexity of the object.
+Then re-format using GMSH.
+The second try failed with the error "Segmentation fault" I think that the only solution is to clone this object using Gmsh.
+It is not going to be fun at all. (~3 Hr.)